How to Prioritize Your Intimate Wedding Budget

 This post is going to show you how to prioritize the items in your wedding budget according to your values.
 The most important thing to remember is that no matter how much you spend, you want to spend well.
 Identify what matters most, be generous there, and cut out the rest.

-Here are some tips on where to splurge (according to small wedding values and benefits):
+Here are some tips on where to splurge (according to intimate wedding values and benefits):

 photo: Chelsea Dawn Weddings